Board Member Biographies

 The Rev. Dr. Canon Michele V. Hagans (Province III)

 The Rev. Dr. Canon Michele V. Hagans is a native Washingtonian who graduated from Howard University with a B.A. in Zoology and a M.E. in Environmental Engineering.
 She also completed an MBA at The George Washington University, and later returned to Howard University to earn a Master of Divinity and a Doctor of Ministry.
 Following a successful career at General Electric in California, the Midwest and Upstate New York, Canon Hagans returned to Washington in 1980 to work for her father, a Washington, D.C. developer.
 In 1983, she became General Manager of public parking at Ronald Reagan Washington National Airport.
-In 1984, following the death of her father and brother, Canon Hagans assumed the role of President of her father’s companies: Fort Lincoln New Town Corporation, Fort Lincoln Realty Company and Hagans Development Company.
+In 1984, following the death of her father and brother, Canon Hagans assumed the role of President of her father’s companies: Fort Lincoln New Town Corporation and Fort Lincoln Realty Company.

 In 2007, Canon Hagans was ordained to the priesthood by the Rt.
 Rev. John B. Chane, eighth Bishop of the Diocese of Washington.
 Canon Hagans has been a lifelong member of The Episcopal Church with initial membership at St. Luke’s Episcopal Church in Washington.
 Since her ordination, she has been heavily involved in ministry, holding positions at the Episcopal Diocese of Washington as Canon of Ministry Initiatives, Grace Episcopal Day School as Chaplain, and Grace Episcopal Church in Silver Spring, MD and Holy Comforter Episcopal Church in Washington, DC as Associate Rector.
 She also has served as interim part-time rector of St. John’s Church, Lafayette Square.
 Currently, she assists with services at Washington National Cathedral.
 Canon Hagans has used her extensive experience and knowledge of real estate and development to provide counsel for a number of parishes within the diocese.
 She has three adult children.